Providing Scoliosis Treatment For More Than 20 Years

 Rigid braces, such as the bulky Boston and Milwaukee braces often result in muscle atrophy.

 Secondly, spinal fusion surgery is a very serious procedure.
-It is extremely invasive, has a long recovery period, and often requires follow-up surgeries and correction.
-Patients commonly are left to deal with lifelong complications of surgery, including additional surgeries, scars, pains and numbness.
+It is extremely invasive, has a long recovery period.
+It often requires follow-up surgeries and correction.
+Patients commonly are left to deal with complications of surgical scoliosis treatment.
+These include additional surgeries, scars, pains and numbness.

 Finally, as you can imagine, spinal fusion surgery is very expensive.
 There is often a better solution.

 On the surface, that’s not as attractive as a two-week boot camp.
-But you’ve probably figured out which method is more likely to provide long-term correction.
-More information that will help you understand why SpineCor is superior to other scoliosis braces is that SpineCor is a flexible, or dynamic brace.
-This leads to treatment success in two main ways.
-First of all, SpineCor is a soft brace that can be hidden beneath clothing.
-These features lead to a high rate of patient compliance with prescribed in-brace hours.
+But you’ve probably determined which method is more likely to provide long-term correction.
+Flexibility is another reason SpineCor is superior to other scoliosis braces.
+This leads to treatment success in two main ways: First of all, SpineCor is a soft brace that can be worn undetected beneath clothing.
+This makes it more likely that patients will comply with prescribed in-brace hours.
 Also, unlike rigid braces, SpineCor allows for full-range motion.

 Scoliosis Specialists Doctors treat both pediatric and adult SpineCor Brace System

 This feature supports muscle strengthening, or muscle memory, that continues while the brace corrects the spinal curvature.
-In other words, SpineCor places patients’ spines in a corrected position while the patients’ activity and movement allows muscles to strengthen to support a corrected position.
+In other words, SpineCor places patients’ spines in a corrected position while the patients’ activity and movement allows muscles to strengthen in support of a corrected position.

 We know first hand that SpineCor works.
-We’re not the only doctors who have seen SpineCor work effectively – check out the independent clinical studies.
-The horror stories we see and hear about spinal surgery, plus the failure and wasted investment in other methods, add to our desire to treat with SpineCor.
-If you are needing a non-surgical scoliosis treatment, we encourage you to speak to one of our certified SpineCor doctors.
-Fill out a contact form or call us at one of the toll-free numbers above.
+We’re not the only doctors who have seen SpineCor work effectively.
+Check out the independent clinical studies.

+With all the horror stories we see about spinal surgery, we are motivated to get the word out to all scoliosis sufferers.
+If you are needing a non-surgical scoliosis treatment, speak to one of our certified SpineCor doctors.
+Simply fill out a contact form or call us at one of the toll-free numbers above.